 At any stage of your poetry career, it’s good to get involved with the wider poetry community.
 This can be in person at open mic events, or online.
-Creating a blog for some of your poems and sharing poems on social media like Twitter, Instagram and YouTube can be a confidence boost.
+Creating a blog for some of your poems and sharing poems on social media like Twitter, Instagram, TikTok and YouTube can be a confidence boost.
 You’ll have a worldwide audience and discover quickly what poems resonate with readers.
 If you prefer to have control over where your poems appear, the freedom and customisation of personal blogs and social media is ideal.
 These platforms provide an easy way to share and engage with the #poetrycommunity.

 2. Enter your poetry in literary competitions

 You might consider submitting your poems to literary competitions.
 Some competitions, like the Terry Hetherington Young Writers Award in Wales, publish the best work submitted to the competition in an annual anthology, and others, like our international poetry competition, will offer publication if you win.

 Competitions are an exciting way to share your poetry, with the opportunity to win prizes.
 They are often judged by published poets.
 You can find upcoming poetry competition deadlines on the National Poetry Library website.

 3. Publish in zines or pamphlets

 If you have a small collection of poetry that you want to see in the world, this is a good place to start.
 You might consider self-publishing, or traditionally publishing, a zine or pamphlet.
 A zine is a short, often hand-made booklet.
-A pamphlet is a short collection.
+A pamphlet is a short collection, usually around 20 poems.
 Places like Lumin Press, The Emma Press, Burning Eye and Broken Sleep Books regularly or exclusively publish pamphlets.

 4. Send your work to publishers of books, collections and anthologies